 Can I graduate in May if I have not completed internship?
 In order to graduate in May, you must have completed all course requirements, dissertation, and internship by the date of "application for graduation."
 This is usually in April (or earlier) for a May graduation.
-Because clinical internships typically begin in the summer or fall, very few students graduate in May.
+Because clinical internships typically begin in the summer or fall, very few, if any, students graduate in May.
+Most students graduate in the summer or December.